-All HPAC Application materials (except letters of evaluation) must be complete and submitted to email@example.com by February 24, 2023 at 11:59 pm.
+All HPAC Application materials (except letters of evaluation) must be complete and submitted to email@example.com between January 16, 2024 through February 23, 2024 at 11:59 pm.
 There will not be extensions granted to the deadline.
 See below for additional deadline information, including deadlines for BMS graduate students.

-Completed materials will be accepted starting on January 17, 2023 through February 24, 2023 at 11:59 pm.
+Completed materials will be accepted starting on January 16, 2024 through February 23, 2024 at 11:59 pm.
 HPAC only has the capacity to review 150 students; once 150 completed application packets are received, HPAC will no longer accept additional packets (even if this happens before February 23).
 BMS graduate students have a submission deadline of April 15, 2024 at 11:59 pm.
 BMS students and JAMP students have guaranteed review spots outside of the 150 applicants, assuming all materials are submitted by appropriate deadlines.
-Students must attend the required orientations and workshops will not be eligible to submit packets.
+Students must attend the required orientations and workshops before they are eligible to submit packets.

 HPAC meets every Friday beginning in March.
 Completed packets will be reviewed on a rolling basis starting on this date.
 The earlier your completed HPAC materials (including letters) are received, the earlier you will be evaluated.
-To ensure timely evaluation and feedback from the committee, please let your letter writers know that letters should be submitted by March 1, 2024.
+To ensure timely evaluation and feedback from the committee, please let your letter writers know we recommend letters are submitted by March 1, 2024.
 BMS graduate students have a recommended letter deadline of May 6, 2024.

 The HPAC evaluation is based on your personal statement, transcripts, GPA, extracurricular and clinical activities, and letters of evaluation.
 Although members may consider MCAT or DAT scores when they are available, these scores are not a major factor in the overall evaluation decision.